 This is a keyhole operation performed under general anaesthesia and regional nerve block.
-Multiple tiny (<1cm) scars allow introduction of the arthroscope, instruments and implants.
+Tiny (<1cm) incisions allow introduction of the arthroscope, instruments and implants.

 A tear in the superior labrum is often called a SLAP tear.
 This term stands for 'Superior Labrum Anterior and Posterior (to Biceps tendon)'.
-The injury tends to occur after a sudden traction injury to your shoulder, a direct blow to your shoulder (landing heavily on your side), or after repeated twisting motions from overhead sports (tennis, throwing etc).
+The injury tends to occur from a sudden traction injury to your shoulder; a direct blow to your shoulder (landing heavily on your side); or after repeated twisting motions from overhead sports (tennis, throwing etc).

 Your pattern of superior labral injury is assessed to decide which treatment option is best for you:

 The torn superior labrum is mobilised from scar tissue.
-The exposed upper glenoid bone is prepared to optimise healing using a rasp or a burr and your superior labrum is reattached to bone using suture anchors.
-(Anchors are always placed posterior to the biceps tendon and sometimes anteriorly as well).
+The exposed upper glenoid bone is prepared to optimise healing using a rasp or a burr and your superior labrum is reattached to bone using suture anchors (as shown below).

 Arthroscopic image of a repaired SLAP tear.
 Two anchors have been used to fix the tear and stabilise the biceps tendon (just out of shot anterior to the right-hand anchor).
 Mr Granville-Chapman uses knotless suture anchors to minimise the risk of abrasion of the suture material against the cartilage and rotator cuff.
 An illustration of the same technique is shown below.